habibcilmd-cardiologist/dr-cil/content/en/services/abdominal-aortic-aneurysm/index.md

 showBreadcrumbs: true
 showTableOfContents: true
 showReadingTime: true
+faq:
+    - question: "Is abdominal aortic aneurysm dangerous?"
+      answer: "Yes, it can be life-threatening due to rupture risk.
+Regular follow-up and timely treatment are important."
+    - question: "What are the symptoms of aneurysm?"
+      answer: "Most aneurysms are asymptomatic.
+Abdominal pain, back pain, or pulsating sensation may occur."
+    - question: "What is EVAR?"
+      answer: "EVAR is minimally invasive aneurysm repair with stent-graft placement through the groin."
+    - question: "When should aneurysm be treated?"
+      answer: "Treatment is usually recommended for aneurysms over 5.5 cm or rapidly growing aneurysms."
+    - question: "What is life like after aneurysm treatment?"
+      answer: "After successful treatment, you can return to normal life.
+Regular follow-up is required."
 ---

 Abdominal aortic aneurysm (AAA) is abnormal enlargement of the aorta in the abdominal region.
 It is a serious condition that can be life-threatening due to rupture risk.
 Assoc.
 Prof. Dr. Habib Çil has extensive experience in diagnosing and treating abdominal aortic aneurysm.